 Timmy Failure: Mistakes Were Made

-Another Disney+ original, this adaptation of the best-selling book of the same name follows young Timmy Failure, who, along with his 1,500-pound polar bear partner Total operate a detective agency.
+Another Disney Plus original, this adaptation of the best-selling book of the same name follows young Timmy Failure, who, along with his 1,500-pound polar bear partner Total operate a detective agency.

 Starring: Winslow Fegley, Ophelia Lovibond and Craig Robinson